-I teach the following courses at OvGU Magdeburg:
+I taught the following courses at OvGU Magdeburg:

 Seminar: The Managerial Job Market and Corporate Governance

-This project seminar will give a labor economics- and finance-perspective about current research on the managerial labor market and its interaction with the governance mechanisms of firms.
-The focus will be on the match formation between managers and firms, and on managerial compensation.
-The seminar will cover the determinants of managerial turnover, search frictions and matching on the managerial labor market, the measurement of managerial incentives, the efficiency of executive compensation practices and regulation, the managerial labor market in the financial industry, corporate governance and financial stability, history of executive compensation, and recent trends around the world.
+This project seminar gave a labour economics and finance perspective about current research on the managerial labour market and its interaction with the governance mechanisms of firms.
+The focus was on the match formation between managers and firms, and on managerial compensation.
+The seminar covered the determinants of managerial turnover, search frictions and matching on the managerial labour market, the measurement of managerial incentives, the efficiency of executive compensation practices and regulation, the managerial labour market in the financial industry, corporate governance and financial stability, history of executive compensation, and recent trends around the world.

 Syllabus:

-This project seminar will give a labor economics- and finance-perspective about current research on the managerial labor market and its interaction with the governance mechanisms of firms.
-The focus will be on the match formation between managers and firms, and on managerial compensation.
-The seminar will cover the determinants of managerial turnover, search frictions and matching on the managerial labor market, the measurement of managerial incentives, the efficiency of executive compensation practices and regulation, the managerial labor market in the financial industry, corporate governance and financial stability, history of executive compensation, and recent trends around the world.
+This project seminar gave a labour economics and finance perspective about current research on the managerial labour market and its interaction with the governance mechanisms of firms.
+The focus was on the match formation between managers and firms, and on managerial compensation.
+The seminar covered the determinants of managerial turnover, search frictions and matching on the managerial labour market, the measurement of managerial incentives, the efficiency of executive compensation practices and regulation, the managerial labour market in the financial industry, corporate governance and financial stability, history of executive compensation, and recent trends around the world.

 Syllabus: